Algeria awaits change after 50 years under ruling party

 While Algerians may not feel fully enfranchised, despite the trappings of constitutional rule, few want a return to the turbulence of the 1990s when a decade-long struggle between the state and Islamist militants killed an estimated 200,000 people.

-The Islamic Salvation Front (FIS), which was set to win the 1992 election when it was canceled by the army, remains banned.
+The Islamic Salvation Front (FIS), which was set to win the 1992 election when it was cancelled by the army, remains banned.

 Moderate Islamist parties performed below expectations in a parliamentary poll in May this year, winning 10 percent of seats to the FLN’s 47 percent, on an official turnout of 43 percent.